 A combination of pre-screening and open access is the best possible defence against plagiarism.
-All journal articles and book manuscripts submitted to Ubiquity Press are automatically screened for plagiarism by the Similarity Check system from Crossref.
+All journal articles and book manuscripts submitted to University of Westminster Press are automatically screened for plagiarism by the Similarity Check system from Crossref.
 This system compares incoming submissions to a large database of academic content, and alerts editors to any possible issues.

 Rigorous Peer Review

-All Ubiquity Press content is released under open licenses from Creative Commons.
+All University of Westminster Press content is released under open licenses from Creative Commons.
 We believe that only CC BY meets the requirements for true open access for books and journals, and strongly prefer CC0 for open research data.

 We are a signatory of the Budapest Open Access Initiative, which states that open access “…will accelerate research, enrich education, share the learning of the rich with the poor and the poor with the rich, make this literature as useful as it can be, and lay the foundation for uniting humanity in a common intellectual conversation and quest for knowledge.”